 © 2018 Alline Cormier

-Happy Death Day (2017) appears to be a misogynist’s fantasy.
+Happy Death Day (2017), a Blumhouse Productions horror movie, was directed by Christopher Landon and the screenplay was written by Scott Lobdell.
+It made US$125 million at the worldwide box office, which is noteworthy given that it appears to be a misogynist’s fantasy.
+Indeed, it is full of violence against women (VAW).
 Women are shown being killed 12 times (murdered in 10 cases and in two are hit by a bus), a woman commits suicide and a woman dies in her sleep (after being poisoned).
-Women are chased, stabbed (with knives, broken glass), shot, hit with a baseball bat, poisoned, kicked out a second storey window... one dies in a car explosion.
-Moreover, the settings for these murders/deaths are varied: they are killed in their room, at a party, in a fountain, in a hospital and on the highway.
+Women are chased, stabbed (with knives, broken glass), shot, hit with a baseball bat, poisoned, kicked out a second storey window, one dies in a car explosion, etc. Moreover, the settings for these murders/deaths are varied: these women are killed in their room, at a party, in a fountain, in a hospital and on the highway.
 Even the suicide is violent and graphic.
-Unlike in Dr. Strangelove (1964), where a man’s suicide is a gun shot behind a closed door, here the protagonist hangs herself in a bell tower, jumping several storeys to her death before our eyes.
+Unlike in Dr. Strangelove (1964), for example, where a man’s suicide is a gunshot heard behind a closed door, here the protagonist (Jessica Rothe) hangs herself in a bell tower, jumping several storeys to her death before our eyes.

 The filmmakers’ inclusion of VAW is not the only indicator of misogyny.
 Also noteworthy are the language used in reference to women, the sexualization of women and the antagonism between women.
 The language in particular is telling.
 Women are called a b*tch eight times, whore or 'ho' three times, slut twice, as well as wench and dumbass.
 They are likened to cat ladies, and the adjectives used to describe them are far from flattering (e.g. sneaky, crazy, cheap, dumb, clumsy).
 Language is very revealing about filmmakers.
 It tells us a lot about how well or poorly they think of women, which is why I take the time to shine a spotlight on the language used in reference to female characters, both women and girls.